-Rush University Medical Center designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credits™.
+For Medicine: Rush University Medical Center designates enduring activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this knowledge based CPE activity for 1.5 contact hours for pharmacists.
+For Pharmacy: Rush University Medical Center designates this knowledge-based enduring activity for a maximum of 1.5 contact hour(s) for pharmacists.

-Rush University designates this internet enduring material for 1.5 CE credits in psychology.
+For Psychologists: Rush University Medical Center designates this enduring activity for 1.5 CE credits in psychology.

-The American Board of Lifestyle Medicine has approved 1.5 maintenance of certification credits for this learning activity.
+For ABLM MOC: The American Board of Lifestyle Medicine has approved 1.5 maintenance of certification credits (MOC) for this learning activity.